jakobib/angularjs2014/angularjs-library-services.md

-The full availability view as implemented in the default templates of *ng-daia* reflects the nested structure of DAIA data model, consisting of an outer layer for institutional and general document information and displays for particular document holdings [@DAIA].
+The full availability view as implemented in the default templates of *ng-daia* reflects the nested structure of DAIA data model, consisting of an outer layer for institutional and general document information, and specific information for each document holding [@DAIA].
 The default template of directive `ng-api` uses another directive for display of holding item (`daia-item`) and its item template can be customized as well.
 Another directive is provided for most compact display (`daia-simple`, see figure 5).
 DAIA Simple is a flattened, aggregated form of availability information that covers typical use cases, such as short display in a result list [@DAIA, section 6.1].
 The *ng-daia* module includes functions to transform from full DAIA to DAIA simple as well.

 ![Minimal availability view with daia-simple](ngdaia_simple.png)